1Computer1/megumin-selfbot/README.md

 Requires harmony or Node 7.6.0 or higher.
 Allows usage of `await` in addtion to things from eval.

+#### python / py
+Evaluates Python code.
+Requires Python in your PATH.

 #### stats / info / about
 Displays the memory usage, uptime, and a link to here.